 While the location of settings and options change the issues and fixes below are the most common causes of the error.

 What is an MMI Code?

 An MMI code is the characters such as Star (*) or Pound (#), which are used for special commands on a cell phone network.

-MMI is short for Man-Machine-Interface and are available for a variety of functions.
+MMI is short for Man-Machine-Interface and are available for a variety of functions and options.